lineality/Online_Voting_Using_One_Time_Pads/README.md

 12. a bad-agent will participate in general or specific disinformation attacks that negatively impact the overall voting and election processes and systems.

+13. a bad agent may try to disrupt or disperse the population or geography of a vote (creating a need for refugee voting).

 # Description Notes:
 This is a proposed process for reasonably secure 'online (over a network) voting.'
 Part of this design is that the entire process is not on-line.
 Rather, physical printed materials and off-line computers are used to reduce the online attack surface.
 A person or bad-agent can feasibly steal or tamper with a file in a network-connected computer from a remote location, but a person or bad-agent cannot feasibly/easily tamper with or steal documents in a filing cabinet or from a computer connected to the internet.
 This particular solution is not a perfect-for-all-cases solution.
 E.g. This will not be easy to use for persons who cannot ever travel themselves to a gov. office or polling place.